cyberpwnn/Saron/repository/storyline/quests/continent-1/antagonist-quest1.5.md

 ```

 ###If the player chooses to attack the mayor (option 2.3):
+Swarm guards into the room and begin attacking the player.
+Apprehend the player and fade into a cutscene.
+Antagonist quest 1.75

 ###If the player says nothing (option 2.1):
+Allow the player to leave alive.
+Follow antagonist quest path.
+Player can still take protagonist (main) quests and restore relation points.

 ###If the player tells the mayor about the group (option 2.2):
+Swarm group into the room to attack the player.
+Swarm bodyguards to protect the mayor and attack the group long-range.
+Knock player unconscious, fade into a cutscene.
+Follow protagonist quest path (player can still take antagonist quests).